 Play for the city (Municipal Events):

 Visit your city hall/council to inquire about city organized events/festivals.
-Perhaps the town is planning a Rib Fest in the near future and could use a band.
+Perhaps the town is planning a Rib Fest (a very north american event, but that’s my upbringing) in the near future and could use a band.
 Most towns and cities have a department of recreation and culture.
 You can offer your services for consideration for upcoming municipal events.

 Besides the things I’ve mentioned in this post, you can use your imagination and entrepreneurial flare to think of other places to perform.
 Schools often put on concerts, why not call around to the different school boards to find out more?